Nathan’s legacy: He got new lungs after covid. Now comes the hard part.

 But Foote, then 42, got lucky.
 On Jan.
 17, he was accepted as a candidate for a double lung transplant at the University of Minnesota Medical Center, one of about 200 covid-19 survivors nationwide to receive new lungs since the coronavirus pandemic began.

 Foote’s life had been a story of tragedy and redemption.
 A member of the Rosebud Sioux tribe, he grew up on reservations and in tribal housing in South Dakota.
 He was sent to an Indian boarding school, where he was bullied and learned to fight back.
 At 16, he went to prison, ultimately serving two stints for a total 15 years on assault and drug convictions.
-He had found love with wife Angie, a hospital administrator, and in the past nine years left his drug habit and gang behind, embracing family life, music and his job installing tinted windows for an auto detailing shop.
+He had found love with wife Angie, a hospital administrator, and in the past nine years left his drug habit and criminal past behind, embracing family life, music and his job installing tinted windows for an auto detailing shop.
 He’d kept working through the pandemic, largely dismissing covid’s threat, until he got sick in late October 2020.

 Now he was getting another chance — albeit a long shot — at a new life, a crucible that would test his marriage and family and force him to confront his troubled past even as he hoped for a future.